nikolaussucher/biology-text/docs/sensation.md

 The general function of the tectal system is to direct behavioral responses toward specific points in egocentric ("body-centered") space.
 Each layer contains a topographic map of the surrounding world in retinotopic coordinates, and activation of neurons at a particular point in the map evokes a response directed toward the corresponding point in space.
 In primates, the superior colliculus has been studied mainly with respect to its role in directing eye movements.
 Visual input from the retina, or "command" input from the cerebral cortex, create a "bump" of activity in the tectal map, which, if strong enough, induces a saccadic eye movement.
 Even in primates, however, the superior colliculus is also involved in generating spatially directed head turns, arm-reaching movements, and shifts in attention that do not involve any overt movements.
 In mammals, and especially primates, the massive expansion of the cerebral cortex reduces the superior colliculus to a much smaller fraction of the whole brain.
 It remains nonetheless important in terms of function as the primary integrating center for eye movements.

-In contrast to the vision-dominated inputs to the superficial layers, the intermediate and deep layers receive inputs from a very diverse set of sensory and motor structures.
-Most areas of the cerebral cortex project to these layers, although the input from "association" areas tends to be heavier than the input from primary sensory or motor areas.
-However, the cortical areas involved, and the strength of their relative projections differs across species.
-Another important input comes from the substantia nigra, pars reticulata, a component of the basal ganglia.
-This projection uses the inhibitory neurotransmitter GABA, and is thought to exert a "gating" effect on the superior colliculus.
-The intermediate and deep layers also receive input from the spinal trigeminal nucleus, which conveys somatosensory information from the face, as well as the hypothalamus, zona incerta, thalamus, and inferior colliculus.

-In addition to their distinctive inputs, the superficial and deep zones of the superior colliculus also have distinctive outputs.
-One of the most important outputs goes to the pulvinar and lateral intermediate areas of the thalamus, which in turn project to areas of the cerebral cortex that are involved in controlling eye movements.
-There are also projections from the superficial zone to the pretectal nuclei, lateral geniculate nucleus of the thalamus, and the parabigeminal nucleus.
-The projections from the deeper layers are more extensive.
-There are two large descending pathways, traveling to the brainstem and spinal cord, and numerous ascending projections to a variety of sensory and motor centers, including several that are involved in generating eye movements.

-Both colliculi also have descending projections to the paramedian pontine reticular formation and spinal cord, and thus can be involved in responses to stimuli faster than cortical processing would allow.

 Behavioral studies have shown that the SC is not needed for object recognition, but plays a critical role in the ability to direct behaviors toward specific objects, and can support this ability even in the absence of the cerebral cortex.
 Thus, cats with major damage to the visual cortex cannot recognize objects, but may still be able to follow and orient toward moving stimuli, although more slowly than usual.
 If one half of the SC is removed, however, the cats will circle constantly toward the side of the lesion, and orient compulsively toward objects located there, but fail to orient at all toward objects located in the opposite hemifield.
 These deficits diminish over time but never disappear.

 In primates, eye movements can be divided into several types: fixation, in which the eyes are directed toward a motionless object, with eye movements only to compensate for movements of the head; smooth pursuit, in which the eyes move steadily to track a moving object; saccades, in which the eyes move very rapidly from one location to another; and vergence, in which the eyes move simultaneously in opposite directions to obtain or maintain single binocular vision.
 The superior colliculus is involved in all of these, but its role in saccades has been studied most intensively.

-Each of the two colliculi — one on each side of the brain — contains a two-dimensional map representing half of the visual field.
-The fovea — the region of maximum sensitivity — is represented at the front edge of the map, and the periphery at the back edge.
-Eye movements are evoked by activity in the deep layers of the SC.
-During fixation, neurons near the front edge — the foveal zone — are tonically active.
-During smooth pursuit, neurons a small distance from the front edge are activated, leading to small eye movements.
-For saccades, neurons are activated in a region that represents the point to which the saccade will be directed.
-Just prior to a saccade, activity rapidly builds up at the target location and decreases in other parts of the SC.
-The coding is rather broad, so that for any given saccade the activity profile forms a "hill" that encompasses a substantial fraction of the collicular map: The location of the peak of this "hill" represents the saccade target.

 The output from the motor sector of the SC goes to a set of midbrain and brainstem nuclei, which transform the "place" code used by the SC into the "rate" code used by oculomotor neurons.
 Eye movements are generated by six muscles, arranged in three orthogonally-aligned pairs.
 Thus, at the level of the final common path, eye movements are encoded in essentially a Cartesian coordinate system.